 2. Create a free Business Post to engage with the community.

 Share updates, ask a question, or highlight a standout employee or loyal customer with a Business Post.
 Businesses have the ability to post into the news feed twice each month, for free.
 Neighbors up to two miles away can immediately see and reply to your posts, which allows you to deepen or create new relationships that can lead to more business.

 During the coronavirus crisis, some businesses like this local restaurant found that posting and sharing updates with the community were critical to their survival.

-3. Target specific neighborhoods with a promotion or special offer using Local Deals.
+3. Target local neighbors with a promotion or special offer using Nextdoor Ads.

-With neighborhood-level targeting, you can control both the reach and budget of your advertising.
-Whether your goal is to drive traffic to your store or website, increase sales, or clear out inventory, you have the ability to customize the promotion to fit your needs.
+With radius targeting within 30 miles, you can control both the reach and budget of your advertising with Nextdoor Ads.
+Whether your goal is to increase website visits, promote a sale or discount, or get more messages, you have the ability to choose your goal to fit your needs.
 And the best part?
-Nextdoor helps market your deal in the right place, at the right time.
-We even send an email reminder to the neighbors who save your Local Deal so they redeem it before it expires.
+Nextdoor helps market your deal in the right place in the right time.

 If your business isn’t yet using Nextdoor, you’re missing out on an opportunity to connect with your neighbors, your closest customers.
-Follow this step-by-step guide to claim your free Business Page today.
+Claim your free business page and start reaching nearby neighbors today.

 Claim your free Business Page to get started on Nextdoor.
 For resources on how to use Nextdoor to stay connected with your local customers, pertinent news affecting businesses, and more, follow us at @nextdoorbusiness on Facebook.